wpfadenhauer/Global-Invasion-Rates/README.md

 # Global Invasion Rates

-The following files include the raw data and R code used in the "Twenties Rule" manuscript (URL/DOI to be updated once manuscript is published).
+The following files include the raw data and R code used in the "Global Invasion Rates" manuscript (URL/DOI to be updated once manuscript is published).
 Please reach out if you have any questions about content or organization in this repo.

 <br/><br/>